sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

     verbose = True

-The parameter ``save_results`` is a boolean flag, which determines whether a history of the optimization algorithm, including cost function value, gradient norm, accepted step sizes, and mesh quality, shall be saved to a .json file.
+The parameter ``save_results`` is a boolean flag, which determines whether a history of the optimization algorithm, including cost functional value, gradient norm, accepted step sizes, and mesh quality, shall be saved to a .json file.
 This defaults to ``True``, and can be set with ::